bxparks/rpn83p/docs/USER_GUIDE.md

 **DEL**

-The `DEL` key acts like the *backspace* key on HP calculators (usually marked with a `LEFTARROW` symbol.
-This is different from the TI-OS where the `DEL` key removes the character under the cursor.
-In RPN83P, the cursor is *always* at the end of the input buffer, so `DEL` is programmed to delete the right-most digit.
+The `DEL` key acts like the *backspace* key on HP calculators (usually marked with a `LEFTARROW` symbol).
+This is different from the TI-OS where the `DEL` key removes the character directly under the cursor.
+On RPN83P, the input system is always in *insert* mode, in contrast to the TI-OS where the input system is in *overwrite* mode by default.

 If the `X` line is *not* in edit mode (i.e. the cursor is not shown), then the `DEL` key acts like the `CLEAR` key (see below).

 **CLEAR**

 The `CLEAR` key performs slightly different actions depending on the context:

 - If the `X` register is normally displayed, `CLEAR` goes into edit mode with an empty input buffer.
 - If the `X` register is already in edit mode, `CLEAR` clears input buffer.